 What are the Causes & Risk Factors Associated with Rosacea?

-When it comes to an underlying cause of rosacea, Dr. Farmer says, “There is really no specific reason people develop rosacea.
-Instead, people who develop this chronic skin condition seem to do so because of combined genetic predisposition and environmental exposure to specific irritants.”
+When it comes to an underlying cause of rosacea, there is really no specific reason people develop rosacea.
+Instead, people who develop this chronic skin condition seem to do so because of combined genetic predisposition and environmental exposure to specific irritants.
 People at higher risk for developing rosacea include those who:

 - Have fair (light) skin (especially if they also have light hair and eyes)

 - Have abnormal blood vessel development and function (usually indicated by the increased visibility of blood vessels)

 - Are between 30 and 50 years of age

 - Are female (though men often have more severe symptoms)

 - Have one or more parents or other close relatives who have the condition